PRRPCHT/Aspargus/readme.md

   ```
   2024-04-16_my-video-title_keyword1-keyword2-keyword3
   ```
-  It also specifies `llama3:instruct` as the new text processing model.
+  It also specifies `llama3:instruct` as the new (optional) text processing model.
 - `aspargus /path/to/video1.mp4 /another/path/to/video2.mp4 -j /third/path/to/file.json` analyzes two videos and stores the metadata in the specified JSON file.

 ## Constraints, known issues and limitations